 - Increased productivity

-It should be noted that for most people, kratom should not be taken every day.
+It should be noted that, for most people, kratom should not be taken every day.
 If you're like me and use kratom for its nootropic benefits, it should only be used a few times a week at most.
 When taken daily, users can develop a tolerance to kratom.
 But when taken only occasionally, kratom can be great for writing, other creative tasks, and overall productivity.
 You can learn more here: The Nootropic Benefits of Kratom.

 3. Mucuna Pruriens

 Dopamine is known to play a role in attention, motivation, mood, pleasure, anxiety, and more.
 Taking mucuna can increase dopamine levels in the brain.
-So it's no surprise that its benefits include things like increased motivation, improved mood, and decreased anxiety.
+So it's no surprise that its potential benefits include things like increased motivation, improved mood, and decreased anxiety.
 Here are some of the nootropic benefits that mucuna users have reported:

 - Increased attention